Welcome to the

 Spectrum for Life Lab

 The S4L Lab’s mission is focused on supporting Autistic Flourishing through several different areas of research.
 S4L is investigating how the huge combination of strengths and co-occurring conditions make up multiple autism(s).
 We are investigating the different ways that autism(s) present in adulthood.
 We are also investigating how different factors (financial, social, health, sensory, etc) help or prevent autistic flourishing.

 About the S4L Lab

-S4L is a collaborative research lab that partners with other researchers interested in autism(s).
+S4L is a collaborative research lab that partners with other researchers and students interested in autism(s).
 The S4L Lab embraces the neurodiversity paradigm with a strong belief that all people have valuable traits and characteristics.
-Research in the S4L Lab strives to include Autists with all aspects of the research process including identifying the research questions and research design, assisting the recruitment, data analysis, and dissemination, and providing consultation for on-going research.
+Research in the S4L Lab strives to include Autists with all aspects of the research process including identifying the research questions and research design, assisting with recruitment, data analysis, and dissemination, and providing consultation for on-going research.